Labic-ICMC-USP/LLM_5W1H/README.md

 ```python
 analyzer.identify_component(article_example, 'what')
 ```
-   This line gives the 'what' component from the article as a result.
+This line returns the 'what' component from the article as a result.